eliquious/ring/README.md

 	// Returns the hash of the node.
 This 64-bit number symbolizes where a node falls on the ring.
 	GetHash() uint64

-	// Changes where a node falls on the ring.
-	SetHash(h uint64)
 }
 ```